syntasso/kratix-docs/docs/workshop/part-i/03-multiple-promise.md

 You could request each one of those services individually if you need fine-grained control of how they ought to be deployed, or you can use the EasyApp Promise to get an opinionated deployment of each of those.
-In this example, all you want is to run your application without much fuzz.
+In this example, all you want is to run your application without much fuss.

 Create a request for a new EasyApp Resource: